 Pin this recipe now to save it for laterPin Recipe

-If you’ve had our cranberry brie bites before, this baked brie recipe is kind of like the super-sized version of those.
+If you’ve had my cranberry brie bites before, this baked brie recipe is kind of like the super-sized version of those.

 Baked brie, or brie en croute if you want to get fancy about it, is simply a wheel of brie cheese that has been wrapped with puffy pastry dough and baked in the oven.
 It’s an impressive and delicious appetizer that can be served with other party snacks and charcuterie board favorites like crackers, meats, fruits, and vegetables.